AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-usage.md

 ---
 title: Analyzing coupon usage
-zendesk_id: 360016504372
+description: Learn how to analyzing coupon usage on acquiring and retaining customers.
 ---
+# Coupon Usage

-Ever wonder how offering coupons affects your business?
+Do you ever wonder how offering coupons affects your business?
 Want to know which coupons are helping or hurting performance?
 In this article, we explore analyses that give you a good picture of your customers' coupon usage by answering these questions:

 * How many customers are using coupons?
 * How many coupons are being used?